-by Michele Sharkey, DVM, MS, Office of New Animal Drug Evaluation; Margarita Brown, DVM, MS, Office of Surveillance and Compliance; and Linda Wilmot, DVM, Office of New Animal Drug Evaluation
+by Michele Sharkey, DVM, MS, Office of New Animal Drug Evaluation; Margarita Brown, DVM, MS, Retired, Office of Surveillance and Compliance; and Linda Wilmot, DVM, Retired, Office of New Animal Drug Evaluation

 Non-steroidal anti-inflammatory drugs (NSAID) have provided pain control for many dogs and offer significant benefits.
 But it is important that you are aware of potential side effects when administering drugs to your dog.
 All NSAIDs should be used with caution, because they all have the potential for serious side effects, especially gastrointestinal bleeding, ulcers, and perforations, and in rare cases, kidney damage and liver problems.

 The best way to avoid the possibility of your dog suffering serious side effects from NSAIDs is for you to be fully informed about the drug and its potential side effects.

 NSAIDs approved for use in dogs often contain the following information on their labels:

 - All dogs should undergo a thorough history and physical examination before initiation of NSAID therapy.
 Appropriate laboratory tests to establish baseline blood values prior to, and periodically during, the use of any NSAID are strongly recommended.